yeoman/yeoman/cli/docs/docs.md

     basics  concat css min img rev usemin manifest html:basics minify  concat css min img rev usemin manifest html:compress

 ## Loading tasks and helpers in your Yeoman setup

+Note: Need to review whether we keep the below in place.

 You may opt to go for the local install, and manually load the tasks and helpers the yeoman provides.